Ignác Raab: Biography

-Raab's stay at the Clementinum was only interrupted in 1770, when he lived at the Church of St. Ignatius in the New Town of Prague.
+Raab's stay at the Clementinum was interrupted in 1770, while living at the Church of St. Ignatius in the New Town of Prague.
 Four altarpieces by Raab are still visible in St. Ignatius: St. Liborius, St. Francis Xavier (with a small painting of St. Thecla), St. Barbara, and St. Francis Borgia.
 Corridors of the adjacent dormitory buildings were originally decorated with three major life cycles of the Jesuit saints, namely St. Ignatius of Loyola (27 canvases; 24 of which are preserved at Bohosudov), St. Francis Xavier (29, of which 12 are preserved at Bohosudov) and St. John Francis Regis (21, all of which are now lost).
 Associated with these are a series of ten paintings in the refectory, which represent scenes from the Old and New Testaments relating to food (four remain the property of the Vyšehrad Chapter).
 He also produced series of St. Aloysius Gonzaga (21, still preserved in Štěkeň) and St. Stanislaus Kostka (26, preserved in Štěkeň) which were done at the Clementinum.
-These 137 images of the saints (92 of them hanging in the New Church of St. Ignatius and adjacent buildings), each of approximately 2.2 x 2 meters, and mostly of high quality, were completed in about three years, between 1769-71.
-Raab was sometimes assisted in this work by his workshop, but the quality of many of them indicates that they were created by Raab alone.
+These 137 images of the saints (92 of them hanging in the New Church of St. Ignatius and adjacent buildings), each of approximately 2.2 x 2 meters were completed in about three years, between 1769-71.
+Raab was occasionally assisted in this work by his workshop, but the quality of many of them indicates that they were created by Raab alone.

 In 1773, the Jesuit Order was abolished and Raab had to adapt to a new life.
 He was eventually accepted by the Cistercian monks of Velehrad.
 The quality of his work gradually declined, with the light virtuosity of the Rococo style replaced with Classical elements.